LAV-25

 The LAV-25 (Light Armored Vehicle) is a member of the LAV II family.
 It is an eight-wheeled amphibious armored reconnaissance vehicle built by General Dynamics Land Systems and used by the United States Marine Corps and the United States Army.

 History

-Three U.S. Marine LAV-25s in Panama during Operation Just Cause.
+Two U.S. Marine LAV-25s in Panama during Operation Just Cause.

-During the 1980s, the U.S. Marine Corps began looking for a light armored vehicle (LAV) to give their divisions greater mobility.
+During the 1980s, the U.S. Marine Corps began looking for a light armored vehicle (LAV) to give its divisions greater mobility.

 In April 1981, the United States Department of Defense opened submissions to the LAV program.
 Three contractors were downselected.